A thumbnail image

 Finding Lost Events in Azure Application Insights

 One of the ways we use Azure Application Insights is tracking custom application-specific events.
 For instance, every time a data point from an IoT device comes in, we log an AppInsights event.
+Then we are able to aggregate the data and plot charts to derive trends and detect possible anomalies.

 Read more...